 Тhey, along with said glass vessel, were invented by a chemist Dr. Peter Schlumbohm in 1941.

-They are the reason why by using the Chemex you get to have this crisp cup with a smooth flavor.
+They are the reason why, by using the Chemex, you get to have this crisp cup with a smooth yet complex flavor.

-The thick Chemex filters not only stop residual coffee bits from making their way down, but also filter coffee oils which results in a lighter-bodied, but lovely and flavorful low-acid cup.
+The thick Chemex filters not only trap all small coffee particles from entering the decanter, but also filter coffee oils.
+This results in a lighter-bodied, but lovely and flavorful low-acid cup.

 Some of the oily substances that can’t penetrate through the Chemex paper filters are diterpenes.